Sima Yi: Seizing power

 After returning to Luoyang, Cao Shuang and his brothers were carefully guarded, and on 9 February 249, Cao Shuang was accused of plotting treason after the palace eunuch Zhang Dang (張當), who had been sent to the tingyu, had testified Cao Shuang and his associates were planning to seize the throne for themselves.
 Cao Shuang was arrested along with his brothers and his supporters, including He Yan, Ding Mi, Deng Yang, Bi Gui, Li Sheng, and Huan Fan.
 They were subsequently executed with the rest of their families and relatives on the same day.
 Jiang Ji had attempted to persuade Sima Yi to spare Cao Shuang and his brothers in consideration of the meritorious service rendered by their father, Cao Zhen but Sima Yi refused.
-Two of Cao Shuang's subordinates Lu Zhi (魯芝) and Yang Zong (楊綜) had been implicated in the plot and were arrested as well, although Sima Yi pardoned them under the rationale: "Each of them was serving his own master".
+Two of Cao Shuang's subordinates Lu Zhi (魯芝) and Yang Zong (楊綜) had been implicated in the plot and were arrested as well, although Sima Yi pardoned them under the rationale: "Each of them was serving his own master."

 Earlier, when Huan Fan escaped from Luoyang to join Cao Shuang, he encountered Si Fan (司蕃), who was guarding the Changping Gate.
 Because Si Fan used to serve under Huan Fan, Si Fan trusted Huan Fan and allowed him to pass through.
-Once he was out of Luoyang, Huan Fan turned back and told Si Fan: "The Imperial Tutor (Sima Yi) is planning to commit treason.
+Once he was out of Luoyang, Huan Fan turned back and told Si Fan: "The Imperial Tutor [Sima Yi] is planning to commit treason.
 You should come with me!"
 Si Fan, however, stayed behind and hid himself.
 After the coup d'état, Si Fan surrendered himself to Sima Yi and told him what happened earlier.
 Sima Yi asked: "What's the punishment for falsely accusing someone of treason?"
-The reply was: "According to the law, the one who makes the false accusation shall be punished for treason".
+The reply was: "According to the law, the one who makes the false accusation shall be punished for treason."
 Huan Fan was then executed along with the rest of his family.

-Cao Shuang's younger cousin Cao Wenshu had perished and the family of his widowed wife, Xiahou Lingnu wanted to remarry her to someone else, in response to which she cut off her ears and later her nose.
+Cao Shuang's younger cousin Cao Wenshu had perished and the family of his widowed wife, Xiahou Lingnü wanted to remarry her to someone else, in response to which she cut off her ears and later her nose.
 Her family asserted the Cao clan was exterminated but she retorted by saying: "I have heard that a person of worth does not renounce his principles because of changes in fortune, nor a righteous person change his mind with a view to preservation or destruction.
 While the Cao flourished, I was bent on keeping my chastity.
 Now that they have declined and perished, can I bear to renounce them?
 Even animals do not act this way; how can I?"
 When Sima Yi heard of this, he allowed her to adopt a son as an heir to the Cao clan.
 The contemporaneous Shu official and regent Fei Yi gave his own comment regarding the coup: